Conflict of Interests

 If a lawyer places his or her own interests ahead of the client’s interests, or if the lawyer’s interests become adverse to those of the client, the lawyer might be liable to the client for breaching fiduciary duties.
 Much like with attorney negligence cases, not every wrong rises to the level of a breach of fiduciary duty.
 In order for fiduciary duties to exist between attorney and client, there must be an attorney-client relationship.
 Most fiduciary obligations end when the attorney-client relationship ends.

 Oftentimes the determination as to whether a lawyer was negligent and whether or not to file a lawsuit is not an easy one.
-If you think you have a legal malpractice claim, please feel free to email or call our law firm to speak to one of our Chicago legal malpractice attorney to inquire about your potential legal malpractice matter.
+If you think you have a legal malpractice claim, please feel free to email or call our Chicago business law firm to speak to one of our Chicago legal malpractice attorneys to inquire about your potential legal malpractice matter – 312-789-5676.